Disaster Manual: Section 10: Health Care Issues

 COBRA or the “Consolidated Omnibus Budget Reconciliation Act” is a federal law that may let employees and some retired employees keep their employer group health plan coverage between eighteen and thirty-six months if—

-- the person loses coverage as a dependent of the covered employee.
+2. the person loses coverage as a dependent of the covered employee, or

 This is called continuation coverage.
 This coverage applies to employer-sponsored dental and vision plans, as well.

-Generally, COBRA only applies to employers with twenty or more employees.
+Generally, COBRA only applies to employers with twenty or more employees and to state and local governments.
 It does not apply to plans sponsored by the federal government and some church-related organizations.

 Texas requires insurers covering employers with two or more employees to keep coverage for up to six months after COBRA ends if the coverage was through an insurance company or HMO subject to Texas insurance laws and rules.
 If the employee was fired, he may not be eligible.
 Additionally, the employee must have been covered for at least three consecutive months immediately before the end of his employment.